RockScript/rockscript.github.io/index.md

           Write blocking JavaScript and get non-blocking, resilient execution.
         </p>
         <p>
-          RockScript let's you code your business logic in a much more readable style compared to lower level message queues.
+          RockScript lets you code your business logic in a much more readable style compared to lower level message queues.
         </p>
         <p>